Hannah Khalique-Brown: Career

 After making her feature film debut with a minor role in What's Love Got to Do with It?, Khalique-Brown played the discontinued Growing Up Skipper doll in the film Barbie directed by Greta Gerwig and starring Margot Robbie.

 She starred in the silent horror film Year 10 and appeared in the HBO series Dune: Prophecy as Sister Farouz, the Netflix series Black Doves as Maggie, and the BBC series Virdee as Leila.

-On stage, Khalique-Brown starred as lead role Alice in the 2021 Southwark Playhouse production of I Know, I Know, I Know, with critics praising her as “outstanding as the exposed and vulnerable Alice in what is essentially an extended monologue”.
+On stage, Khalique-Brown starred as lead role Alice in the 2021 Southwark Playhouse production of I Know, I Know, I Know, with critics praising her as "outstanding as the exposed and vulnerable Alice in what is essentially an extended monologue".

-Khalique-Brown's latest theatre role was as Mary Lennox in the 2024 stage adaptation of The Secret Garden at the Regent's Park Open Air Theatre, which won numerous five-star reviews, written by fellow KCL alumnus Holly Robinson.
+Khalique-Brown's latest theatre role was as Mary Lennox in the 2024 stage adaptation of The Secret Garden at the Regent's Park Open Air Theatre, which won numerous five-star reviews, written by fellow King's College London alumna Holly Robinson.
 Khalique-Brown was lauded by broadsheet critics, with The Independent praising her as "a real find", TimeOut describing Khalique-Brown as "outstanding as Mary Lennox – imperious and fragile and very funny", and The Times naming her "a fast rising star".

 Khalique-Brown voiced the lead role of Indira in the BBC Radio 4 audio drama War of Words, an espionage drama about weaponised narrative and conspiracy written by Neil Brand.
 She portrayed Hanna in 2025 Audible audio drama Mrs Bibi.